-- (a) it has not offered or sold, and will not offer or sell in Hong Kong, by means of any document, any Notes (except for Notes which are a "structured product" as defined in the Securities and Futures Ordinance (Cap.571) of Hong Kong ("SFO")) other than: - (i) to "professional investors" as defined in the SFO and any rules made under the SFO; or - (ii) in other circumstances which do not result in the document being a "prospectus" within the meaning of the Companies (Winding Up and
+(a) it has not offered or sold, and will not offer or sell in Hong Kong, by means of any document, any Notes (except for Notes which are a "structured product" as defined in the Securities and Futures Ordinance (Cap.571 of the Laws of Hong Kong) ("SFO"))

-Miscellaneous Provisions) Ordinance (Cap.
-32) of Hong Kong or which do not constitute an offer to the public within the meaning of that Ordinance; and
+other than:

-(b) it has not issued or had in its possession for the purposes of issue, and will not issue, or have in its possession for the purpose of issue, (whether in Hong Kong or elsewhere) any advertisement, invitation or document relating to the Notes, which is directed at, or the contents of which are likely to be accessed or read by, the public of Hong Kong (except if permitted to do so under the securities laws of Hong Kong) other than with respect to Notes which are, or are intended to be, disposed of only to persons outside Hong Kong or only to "professional investors" as defined in the SFO and any rules made under the SFO.
+- (i) to "professional investors" as defined in the SFO and any rules made under the SFO; or - (ii) in other circumstances which do not result in the document being a "prospectus" within the meaning of the Companies (Winding Up and Miscellaneous Provisions) Ordinance (Cap.
+32 of the Laws of Hong Kong) or which do not constitute an offer to the public within the meaning of that Ordinance; and - (b) it has not issued or had in its possession for the purposes of issue, and will not issue, or have in its possession for the purpose of issue, (whether in Hong Kong or elsewhere) any advertisement, invitation or document relating to the Notes, which is directed at, or the contents of which are likely to be accessed or read by, the public of Hong Kong (except if permitted to do so under the securities laws of Hong Kong) other than with respect to Notes which are, or are intended to be, disposed of only to persons outside Hong Kong or only to "professional investors" as defined in the SFO and any rules made under the SFO.